Brazil to cut stake in Eletrobras to 45% from 61% in privatization - energy secretary

 SAO PAULO (Reuters) - Brazil’s government will cut its stake in power company Centrais Eletricas Brasileiras SA, or Eletrobras, to 45% from its current 61% in a planned privatization process, a senior official in the Energy Ministry told Reuters on Wednesday.

-President Jair Bolsonaro delivered a bill to Congress on Tuesday that will speed up divestiture in Brazil’s largest utility.
+President Jair Bolsonaro delivered a bill to Congress on Tuesday that will speed up privatization of Latin America’s largest utility by allowing development bank BNDES to work on the sale.

+A big chunk of the company’s proceeds from selling shares will have to go to pay the government 25 billion reais in operating licenses for hydroelectric dams and transmission lines, Limp said.

+Eletrobras will still be obliged to use another 25 billion reais to subsidize power rates after 2022 with funds coming from newly signed 30-year contracts, he added.”The focus will be much more on the consumer and making investments,” he said, comparing to a previous bill to privatize Eletrobras from 2019 that failed to advance in Congress.

 ($1 = 5.4062 reais)